NTasev/skillo-automation-project/README.md

 ## 🏗️ Architecture

-All pages use Page Object Model (POM) for maintainability.
+- Page Object Model (POM) for maintainability.

-Common actions and locators are defined in every POM.
+- Common actions and locators defined in every POM class.

-Fixtures handle login sessions and reusable setups.
+- Fixtures handle reusable setups and login sessions.

-Tests are independent and data-driven where applicable.
+- Tests are independent and data-driven where applicable.

 ## 🐛 Known Issues

-Common firefox/nighty error behavior that can be flaky or even fail.
+Some tests may fail intermittently on Firefox due to locator inconsistencies.

-Different locators are adapted for the projects needs working they work properly with Angular framework.
+All locators are adapted for Angular framework but may require updates in future versions.

 ## 🔮 Future Improvements

-Add full E2E workflow combining registration → login → post → logout.
+Implement full E2E workflow: registration → login → post → logout.

-Add additional negative scenarios for image upload limits.
+Add negative tests for image upload limits (size, format).

-Add different project devices in playwright.config.js
+Expand cross-browser/device testing in playwright.config.js.

+Include API test coverage for key endpoints.

 ## 👤 Author